Economic history of China (1949–present): 2001–2012

-Xi Jinping's general secretaryship
+From 2012

 China became the world's second largest economy in 2012.
 In 2013, it became a middle-income country.

 Xi Jinping has set three overarching goals for China's economy.
 First, to increase China's capacity for innovation so that it will be able to more actively shape global economic rules.
 Second, to enhance order and security in China's domestic market.
 Third, creating common prosperity and increasing wealth distribution to the poor.

+In 2013, Xi introduced targeted poverty alleviation, which included policies like direct cash transfers, improving housing through relocation and repair funds, skills development, healthcare, job assistance, and others.

 During the tenure of Xi Jinping, the use of government guidance funds has increased.
 Local governments' responses to 2014 changes in the Budget Law drove growth of government guidance funds, as local governments increasingly used government guidance funds to develop business after the 2014 changes limited the amount of budget subsidies they could provide to firms.
 Notable government guidance funds established during this period include the National Integrated Circuit Industry Investment Fund.

 During the Xi Jinping era, the Chinese government continues to use SOEs to serve non-market objectives and CCP control of SOEs has increased while taking some limited steps towards market liberalization, such as increasing mixed ownership of SOEs.
 Although China has promoted its national champion companies since the Jiang Zemin administration, it has done so particularly strongly since 2017, especially in the technology sector.

 In 2015, China articulated its New Development Concept.
 The New Development Concept holds that after 45 years of rapid growth, China's economy is very large but has distortions and inequalities that create social division and domestic economic risks.
 Accordingly, the new development concept states that China will deprioritize rapid growth and seek sustainable growth and common prosperity.